 2nd May was a day I will never forget.
 I married the love of my life.
-Eventhough this was during the Coronavirus pandemic and we were in lockdown resulting in not having any witnesses, we were still able to make it our own and have a day that we will remember fondly.
-Unfortunately, a week prior, I experienced something I won’t forget either, the passing of my grandmother.
-This was a sad moment but my heart skipped a beat on Friday seeing a small windfall on my account.
+Eventhough this was during the Coronavirus pandemic, and we were in lockdown, resulting in not having any witnesses, we were still able to make it our own and have a day that we will remember fondly.
+Unfortunately, a week prior, I experienced my grandmother’s passing, something I won’t forget.
+Without a doubt the darkest moment in my life, but I would never have thought she would take care of me even after death.

 Having to say goodbye to my grandmother was hard in these corona-times.
 Especially not being able to be more and closer with her as she was battling Anaplastic thyroid cancer (ATC).
-While regular thyroid cancer is very curable, ATC is aggressive and to this day incurable.
-Luckily I was able to be there in her last hour before she received euthanasia?
+This type of cancer is very aggressive and, to this day, incurable.
+Luckily, I could be there in her last hour before she received euthanasia.
 I was there, just like she was always there for me.

 What does a windfall (of money) mean?

-A (financial) windfall as an amount of money that you unexpectedly receive on top of your regular income.
+A (financial) windfall, like an inheritance, is an amount of money that you unexpectedly receive on top of your regular income.
 It could be small but could also be a life-changing amount.

 How much is a windfall?